marius311/cosmohome/html/user/faq.md

 ### Can I see the source code of Cosmology@Home? ###
 Absolutely!
 All of the code, including the *camb_boinc2docker* code itself as well as the server code is publicly available on the [github page](https://github.com/marius311/cosmohome).
 In fact, the *exact* commit the server is currently running can be seen on the [server status](server_status.php) page.
 We run our server from a Docker container, so its super easy for anyone run a copy of our server too, and play around with modifying or seeing how it works.

+### Does it hinder Cosmology@Home if I abort jobs? ###
+No, feel free to abort jobs if you need to.
+Our results are built up by the aggregate of all jobs, and losing any one particular result is fine.